IhmeGroup/quail/examples/euler/1D/stiff_friction/README.md

   running it `Implicit`.
 By default, it is `Explicit`.
   -  What does each case calculate for the steady-state energy?
 What should it be?
-  - After running each case, create an animation to observe the simulation dynamics with the following command
+  - After running a simulation, create an animation with the command below.
+  An MP4 file can be saved if the appropriate tools for processing video files are installed (e.g., FFmpeg).

 ```sh
 $ quail -p create_anim.py
 ```

 <p align="center">
   <img alt="anim.mp4" src="https://user-images.githubusercontent.com/55554103/98711814-5705b800-233a-11eb-893c-b272f39bc349.gif" width="50%"></a>